 Implementing an ISO System

+Why implement an ISO system?
+To Improve your company, and improve your profits.
 Having an effective Quality Management System (QMS) has proven to reduce costs, improve efficiencies and lead to a more profitable organization.
 ISO 9001 outlines the requirements for an effective QMS for you to follow to build your own system.
 These requirements were identified by an international group of technical experts, and used throughout the world.
 By following the ISO 9001 requirements, you will build a system based on this wealth of international experience and knowledge.

 The standard requires that processes that affect product and service quality are planned, and then approved by appropriate functions in your organization.
 How many processes in your organization have slowly evolved over time, with small changes taking place without appropriate approval?
 The QMS “captures” all of your processes and gets control of them by setting up a method of planning and approval, ensuring that the process is being performed correctly, consistently and that management is aware and approves of the process.
 Problems caused by the continual small evolutions of processes going on without planning, and without careful consideration of what effect the change has on related processes are eliminated.
 You start to operate under “Process Management”, which is managing your processes as a series of interconnected processes, aware of how one process affects another.